During the writing of this page I came to realise how important were the many milestones that discredited the so-called 'revealed truth' of

 (Perhaps first in the Renaissance, 15th and 16th centuries, starting in Italy then spreading through Western Europe).
 The adoption of science as a way of understanding the World was probably the greatest of all human achievements.
 It was also another step toward the irrelevance of religious belief;

 Copernican revolution started with Nicolaus Copernicus himself, especially with his publication of De revolutionibus orbium coelestium in 1543.
 Other important participants were the Danish (naked eye - there were no telescopes at the time) astronomical observer Tycho Brahe and the mathematician Johannes Kepler who used Brahe's observations and Copernicus' theory to devise the laws of planetary motion.

 - Galileo Galilei developed the refracting telescope for astronomical use starting from 1609.
 Importantly for the acceptance of the Copernican Revolution he demonstrated that Venus passes through phases and the Jupiter has its own moons.
-The work of Kepler and Galileo showed the the 'official' church-supported theory that the Earth was at the centre of the Universe was false.
+The work of Kepler and Galileo demonstrated the fallacy of the 'official' church-supported theory that the Earth was at the centre of the Universe.

-Age of Enlightenment in the 17th and 18th centuries, when it was realised that the Universe was amenable to reason, another step in the displacement of religion by rational thought.
+Age of Enlightenment in the 17th and 18th centuries, when the realisation that the Universe was amenable to reason went further than the steps taken in Ancient Greece.
+This was another step in the displacement of religion by rational thought.

 Isaac Newton (born in the year of Galileo's death) was a hugely important figure in the Age of Enlightenment especially with his laws of motion, law of gravitation and studies on the nature of light;

 - While some form of inoculation seems to have occurred in China much earlier,